Histidine: Properties of the imidazole side chain

 The acid-base properties of the imidazole side chain are relevant to the catalytic mechanism of many enzymes.
 In catalytic triads, the basic nitrogen of histidine abstracts a proton from serine, threonine, or cysteine to activate it as a nucleophile.
 In a histidine proton shuttle, histidine is used to quickly shuttle protons.
 It can do this by abstracting a proton with its basic nitrogen to make a positively charged intermediate and then use another molecule, a buffer, to extract the proton from its acidic nitrogen.
 In carbonic anhydrases, a histidine proton shuttle is utilized to rapidly shuttle protons away from a zinc-bound water molecule to quickly regenerate the active form of the enzyme.
-In helices E and F of haemoglobin, histidine influences binding of dioxygen as well as carbon monoxide.
-This interaction enhances the affinity of Fe(II) for O2 but destabilizes the binding of CO, which binds only 200 times stronger in haemoglobin, compared to 20,000 times stronger in free haem.
+In helices E and F of hemoglobin, histidine influences binding of dioxygen as well as carbon monoxide.
+This interaction enhances the affinity of Fe(II) for O2 but destabilizes the binding of CO, which binds only 200 times stronger in hemoglobin, compared to 20,000 times stronger in free heme.

 The tautomerism and acid-base properties of the imidazole side chain has been characterized by 15N NMR spectroscopy.
 The two 15N chemical shifts are similar (about 200 ppm, relative to nitric acid on the sigma scale, on which increased shielding corresponds to increased chemical shift).
 NMR spectral measurements shows that the chemical shift of N1-H drops slightly, whereas the chemical shift of N3-H drops considerably (about 190 vs. 145 ppm).
 This change indicates that the N1-H tautomer is preferred, possibly due to hydrogen bonding to the neighboring ammonium.
 The shielding at N3 is substantially reduced due to the second-order paramagnetic effect, which involves a symmetry-allowed interaction between the nitrogen lone pair and the excited π* states of the aromatic ring.
 At pH > 9, the chemical shifts of N1 and N3 are approximately 185 and 170 ppm.